montronsgifts/montronsgifts/README.md

+# Mon Tron's Gifts

+This is the website for Mon Tron's Gifts.

-# Massively
+## Massively
-> This is Massively, a text-heavy, article-oriented design built around a huge background image.
+> This site uses the Massively Jekyll Theme, a text-heavy, article-oriented design built around a huge background image.

 See a preview of the Massively Jekyll Theme here: [https://iwiedenm.github.io/jekyll-theme-massively/](https://iwiedenm.github.io/jekyll-theme-massively/). <br>